 Safe anchoring doesn’t end when the anchor is holding fast to the seabed and the bow stopper is positioned.

-A vigilant observation against proximity of nearby vessels and ship’s swinging circle must be frequently carried out.
+A vigilant observation against the proximity of nearby vessels and the ship’s swinging circle must be frequently carried out.

 Moreover, the OOW must constantly watch out for sudden changes in weather conditions.

 Easy as it may sound, many incidents have been recorded from time to time involving anchoring gone wrong.
 We will discuss how to prevent them here.

 Ships anchor for many reasons.
 Some of them are as follows;

 - The port is closed.